Oxpecker Cleaning Service

 Large crocodiles and packs of lions prey on adult buffalo; lions, hyenas and leopards attack young, old or sick buffalo.

 Breeding is seasonal.
 Cows have their first calves when they are about five years old.
 Bulls are mature at about eight years.
 Gestation is about 340 days - the longest gestation period in the bovine family.
 Females give birth to a single calf weighing 50-90 pounds (23-40 kg).
 Calves are up on their feet within 10 minutes after birth and can follow their mothers after several hours.
 The calves need several weeks to keep up with the herd.
-Females remain with their clan but adolescent males leave the clan at about three years forming a subgroup that stays with the larger herd.
+Females remain with their herd but adolescent males leave the herd at about three years forming a subgroup that stays with the larger herd.
 Old bulls past their prime leave the breeding herds and associate in bachelor groups, of 4-5.
 Cape buffalo can live 15-25 years in the absence of disease.